Virtual Counseling: The Future of Therapy

 • Can I use FSA/HSA funds for virtual counseling?

-Yes, most online therapy services qualify as eligible medical expenses.
+Yes, most online therapy services qualify as eligible medical expenses under Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA).

 U.S.-Specific References for Further Reading